19 July 2026

 Many more resources are available in the Advocacy Toolkit and under the PsyPact Explainers page.

 PSYPACT is very important for Massachusetts residents.
 It expands access to high-quality mental health care, maintains all of the legal protections we already have, and eliminates a huge source of disruptions to therapy.
 This is particularly crucial to those who come from vulnerable populations or who need specialty care.
 There is literally no known opposition to PSYPACT, and 45+ other states have already passed it, including all of the other New England states.
+Even New York is sending it to their governor's desk!

 We need [Representative/Senator X] to help us move these bills forward ASAP, either by getting the standalone bill reported favorably out of Ways & Means, or by their co-sponsoring it as an amendment to the Economic Development Omnibus Bill currently in preparation.
 Not only is PSYPACT not expected to present any substantial additional cost to the Commonwealth, it will likely save money and let the Board of Registration focus on their important work of protecting the public.